-Unlike larger carnivorous fish such as Salmon or Tuna, smaller species do not accumulate the toxins in their bodies derived from a diet of smaller prey.
-By eating fish lower on the food chain we also deplete far less of the ocean’s total biomass with each bite.
+Unlike larger carnivorous fish such as Salmon or Tuna, these smaller species haven’t accumulated the same levels of heavy metals and other pollutants in their bodies that are found in fish that diet on smaller prey.
+By eating fish that are lower on the food chain you also deplete less of the ocean’s total biomass with each bite.

-So, with a few anchovies, sprats, sardines, or other small-fish at hand, start by rinsing them carefully at your sink.
+So, with a few anchovies, sprats, sardines, herrings, or other small-fish in hand, start by rinsing them carefully at your sink.
 Next, make a small slit along the underside of the belly to remove, and discard the innards.

-With the innards removed, rinse the fish again and then lay them out on a clean chopping board.The entirety of the backbone can now be removed in one fell swoop by holding the tail, gently edging the knife under the spine at the tail end, and sliding the knife up the spine towards the head.
+With the innards removed, rinse the fish again and then lay them out on a clean chopping board.The entirety of the backbone can be removed in one fell swoop by laying out the fish on the chopping board, holding the fish up slightly by the tail, carefully placing the knife under the spine at the tail end, and then slowly sliding the knife away from you and upwards towards the head.

-With the spine and head removed, you must now seek and discard any small bones you may see, or feel, within the flesh.
-Once deboned, simply submerge the fish in white wine vinegar in shallow glass, ceramic, or pyrex bowl, and leave it overnight in your refrigerator.
-The marination will also soften any tiny bones you may have missed in the fish.
-Changing the vinegar once during the night is a nice touch, but not absolutely necessary.
+Once fully deboned, rinse the flesh once more, and then submerge the fish in white wine vinegar in a shallow glass, ceramic, or pyrex bowl.
+Leave the bowl overnight in your refrigerator.
+The vinegar will “cook” the fish in acidity and also soften any tiny bones you may have missed when cleaning.
+Changing the vinegar once during the night is a nice touch, but is not absolutely necessary.

-The following morning just pour off the vinegar and place the fish in a mason jar with sliced garlic, onions, chopped parsley, salt and white pepper, and lemon juice.
-Immerse everything in the mason jar with good olive oil.
-The pickled, seasoned, and oil-submerged fish will keep for several days in your refrigerator getting more delightful with each day.
+The following morning simply pour off the vinegar and place the fish in a mason jar with sliced garlic, onions, chopped herbs of your choice, salt, white pepper, and lemon juice.
+Mix these ingredients together first in the jar and then immerse everything in good olive oil and return the jar to the refrigerator for a few more hours.
+Refrigerated, the pickled, seasoned, and oil-submerged fish will keep for several days only getting more flavorful each day.

-As you plate the tapas, add a fresh squeeze of lemon juice, a pinch of (smoked) salt, and a final drizzle of fresh olive oil.
-Serve the Boquerones with fresh chewy-crusted bread and cultured butter, radishes, cherry tomatoes, cold pan-roasted small potatoes and whole garlic cloves seasoned with rosemary, sheep’s milk cheese, olives, and pickled onions.
+When you are ready tio plate the tapas, add another squeeze of lemon juice, a pinch of (smoked) salt, and a final drizzle of fresh olive oil.
+Serve the fish Tapas with fresh chewy crusty bread smeared with cultured butter alongside fresh radishes, cherry tomatoes, cold pan-roasted small potatoes, whole baked garlic cloves seasoned with rosemary, sheep’s milk cheese, various olives, and pickled onions.